Visual Ecology of Marine Invertebrates

 Neurobiology of Distributed Vision

-Although most research on visual processing is conducted on animals with a pair of eyes on their head, we have much to learn from visual systems that deviate from this arrangement.
-For example, some visual systems include dozens to hundreds of separate eyes.
-We are studying distributed visual systems to learn how animals with simple nervous systems integrate and process the images gathered by their many eyes.
-In particular, we study the neurobiology of many-eyed molluscs such as scallops and chitons.
+Although most research on visual processing is conducted on animals that have a pair of eyes on their head, we have much to learn from animals with visual systems that deviate from this familiar arrangement.
+For example, some invertebrates have visual systems that include dozens to hundreds of image-forming eyes.
+We are studying how these animals use their relatively simple nervous systems to integrate and process visual information.
+In particular, we are studying the neurobiology of many-eyed molluscs such as scallops and chitons.

-The structures and functions of physiological systems are linked inextricably to the structures and functions of other physiological systems.
-Studying the functional relationships between physiological systems is necessary if we are to: understand how organisms evolve as integrated wholes rather than collections of disparate parts.
-To better understand the evolution of complex traits, we are studying how physiological systems -- such as sensory systems and locomotor systems -- co-evolve in molluscs and crustaceans.
+From an integrative and organismal perspective, the function of any particular physiological system is linked inextricably to the functions of other physiological systems.
+Studying the functional relationships between physiological systems is necessary if we are to understand how organisms evolve as integrated wholes rather than collections of disparate parts.
+To better understand the histories of complex traits, we are studying how physiological systems, such as sensory systems and locomotory systems, co-evolve in molluscs and crustaceans.

 If you are interested in pursuing a PhD or MS with us, we would love to hear from you!
 My goal is for all graduate students to establish independent research programs.
 That said, before applying, please consider carefully the systems that we have experience working with and the sorts of questions that we're asking.
-The traits I most value in prospective students are curiosity, self-reliance, and integrity.
+The traits I most value in prospective students are curiosity, integrity, and a capacity for self-assessment.

 We welcome undergraduates to apply to work in the lab.
 We believe that undergraduates benefit from being responsible for their own independent projects.
 Previous lab experience is unnecessary, but please take a close look at our on-going projects and come to us with an idea of which project you'd like to contribute to and/or what lab techniques you'd like to learn.